Here for our final news roundup and information overload.

 And if you are popular enough and you go viral, it pays for itself and then some.

-So yeah, that's where it's changed now.
+So, yeah, that's where it's changed now.

-People can work from home.
+Now, people can work from home.

 It's why so many people are leaving New York and California for places like Florida, Texas, Tennessee, North Carolina.

-You could work from almost anywhere now, and and your employer won't even know the difference, and you'll be happier for it.
+You could work from almost anywhere now, and your employer won't even know the difference, and you'll be happier for it.

-You know, just crazy times.
+Yeah, just crazy times.

-Uh I know we'll get the answer at some point.
+I know we'll get the answer at some point.

-Uh Tucker's too talented not to land on his feet.
+Tucker's too talented not to land on his feet.

-Um, and and people have a little more freedom there as well.
+And people have a little more freedom there as well.

-Um anyway, I appreciate it.
+Anyway, I appreciate it.

-800-941 Sean, if you want to be uh part of the uh program.
+All right, 25 down to the top of the hour, 800-941, Sean, if you want to be a part of the program.

 But the person that's really making the call to not enforce the laws at our border and keep our nation safe, that's coming straight from the top.